 What Is HSPF in Heat Pumps?

-HSPF (Heating Seasonal Performance Factor) is a different heat pump rating system that measures how well air source heat pumps will work during the heating season.
-The higher the number, the more efficient your heating system will be at using electricity for warm air.
-This is especially important for saving money in colder climates, since your heat pump won’t have to run as hard as it transfers heat.
+HSPF (Heating Seasonal Performance Factor) is a different heat pump rating system that calculates how well air source heat pumps will operate during the heating season.
+The greater the number, the more efficient your heating system will be at consuming electricity for warm air.
+This is especially important for saving money in colder climates, since your heat pump won’t have to work as hard as it transfers heat.

 What Is a Good HSPF Rating for a Heat Pump?

-Heat pump systems with an HSPF between 8 and 10 are deemed to be energy efficient and can help keep heating costs down during cold weather.
+Heat pump systems with an HSPF between 8 and 10 are considered to be energy efficient and can help keep heating costs down during cold temperatures.

 What Does ENERGY STAR Mean on a Heat Pump?